 For limited confidential help, contact Emily Rosenquist, primary victim advocate, at 423-425-5648 or firstname.lastname@example.org.
 For after hours concerns, please contact UTC's CARE Line at 423-425-2273 and press "4".

 A type of violence committed by an offender who uses the assertion of power, control, and/or intimidation to harm another.
 These acts may be committed by strangers, friends, acquaintances, intimates or other persons.

 Gender-based violence traditionally has been known as violence against women, but as we strive to understand these crimes we must acknowledge that the terminology "violence against women" diminishes the experiences of male survivors and those not included in the gender binary.
-While these crimes are overwhelmingly committed by men against women, the overriding similarities in these crimes are not the gender of the perpetrator or the victim, but the desire to assert power and control over another person.
+While these crimes are overwhelmingly committed by men, the overriding similarities in these crimes are not the gender of the perpetrator or the victim, but the desire to assert power and control over another person.
 Often this assertion of power and control manifests in feminizing the victim regardless of the gender or sex of the victim.
-Because we devalue the feminine within our culture, this "violence against the feminine" is often about either demonstrating the weakness and helplessness of the victim and/or the strength and superiority of the perpetrator.
+Because we devalue the feminine within our culture, this "violence against the feminine" is often about either demonstrating the perceived weakness and helplessness of the victim and/or the assumed strength and superiority of the perpetrator.